Mark Heaton

 After training for about four years the ultimate goal of a 1st Dan Black Belt was mine and to be honest I never thought past that point.
 My technique continued to improve at pace and I earned my Second and third Dan, it seems a bit of a blur really but I guess it was because I was enjoying it so much.

-I am the Senior Head Instructor at Carlisle Club concentrating on the Senior Class, a Permanent member of the Senior Grading Panel and in October 2012 I was awarded Rokudan (Sixth Dan) Black Belt by Sensei James.
-It still amazes me and hand on heart I never saw that coming and I do genuinely feel privileged to command such an honorable position.
+I am the Senior Head Instructor at Carlisle Club concentrating on the Senior Class, a Permanent member of the Senior Grading Panel and in October 2024 I was awarded Shichidan (7th Dan) Black Belt by Sensei James.
+It still amazes me and hand on heart I do genuinely feel privileged to command such an honorable position.

 Darren Longstaff